NYUCCL/psiTurk/doc/what_is_psiturk.md

 If you do have your own database though `psiturk` is happy to use it.

-**TL;DR**: Yes you need a database, but there is no database software required for you to personally install or maintain.  `psiturk` will create free, managed databases for you.
+**TL;DR**: Yes you need a database, but there is no database software required for you to personally install or maintain.  `psiturk` will create free, managed databases for you if you don't have one or bring you own!

-## My IRB is concerned about privacy.
-Does psiturk store or view my subjects data?
+## My IRB is concerned about privacy, will psiturk work for me?

-No, all communication is directly between you and your participant.
-There is no centralized data collection or monitoring.  `psiturk` data saving routines anonymize your databases so that no subject identity is associated with a datafile except with a special secret key that only you (the `psiturk` developer) know.
-Everything is protected with passwords.
+When you use `psiturk` communication is directly between you and your participant.
+There is no centralized data collection or monitoring.  `psiturk` data saving routines anonymize your databases so that no potentially identifiable information is associated with a datafile except with a special secret key that only you (as the `psiturk` developer) know.
+If you set up your own database it is up to you to secure it, but if you use the Heroku version it is password protected and even can be deleted after data collection (and your data is downloaded to a file for safe keeping and analysis of course!).

 ## Is psiturk only for use with Amazon Mechanical Turk?